-\paragraph{Clients must accept the inclusion proofs} Now, we argue that clients must accept inclusion proofs.
-Since $\Pi$ ensures client-liveness, there must exist a rule $\rho$ that allows clients to accept inclusion proofs for every block committed to the ledger $T_c$.
-We will show that for any such rule $\rho$, all clients $c_i$ for $i \in \{1, \dots, C_t\}$ will accept inclusion proofs for blocks $b_i$ for $i \in \{1, \dots, C_t\}$.
+\emph{Clients must accept the inclusion proofs.} Since $\Pi$ ensures client-liveness, there is a rule $\rho$ that allows clients to accept inclusion proofs for every block committed to the ledger $T_c$.
+We will show that for any such rule $\rho$, all clients $c_{i \in \{1, \dots, C_t\}}$ will accept inclusion proofs for blocks $b_{i \in \{1, \dots, C_t\}}$.

 First, consider a rule $\rho_1$ where clients wait for a fixed time bound $k\Delta$, where $\Delta$ is the synchrony bound and $k > 0$.
-We fix a client $c_i$ for some $i \in \{1, \dots, C_t\} $.
+We fix a client $c_{i \in \{1, \dots, C_t\}}$.
 We prove that this rule is insufficient using an indistinguishability argument.

-\paragraph{World 1} The next block extending $T_c$ with a valid certificate is block $b_i$.
+\emph{World 1.} The next block extending $T_c$ with a valid certificate is block $b_i$.
 At least one correct validator $p_i$, commits $b_i$ in its local ledger.
-No correct validator committing a block conflicting to their ledger.
+There are not conflicting blocks in the system.
 Client $c_i$ receives a valid certificate for $b_i$ from $p_i$ and waits for $k\Delta$.
-Since there are not conflicting blocks in the system, client $c_i$ detects no conflict.
+After the period passes $c_i$ detects no conflict.

-\paragraph{World 2} Rational nodes collude with Byzantine nodes to perform the Double spending attack described above.
+\emph{World 2.} Rational nodes collude with Byzantine nodes to perform the double spending attack described above.
 A rational node $p \in \mathcal{R}$ sends the inclusion proof of $b_i$ to $c_i$.
 Client $c_i$ waits for $k\Delta$.
 Since no correct validator has witnessed the certificates for any conflicting block $b_{j\in\{1,\dots,C_t\}, j \neq i}$, client $c_i$ detects no conflict.

 Client $c_i$ cannot distinguish between World 1 and World 2 and therefore, the rule $\rho_1$ is not sufficient.
 Now, consider any rule $\rho_1$ which requires stages of at least $t$ votes.
 Similar to the proof of Theorem~\ref{impossibility:synchrony}, an inclusion proof of stages of $t = n-f$ votes is the strongest certificate that clients can receive.
 Therefore, each client $c_{i\in\{1,\dots,C_t\}}$ clients will accept the inclusion proofs for the respective block $b_{i}$.